 There are many different family dynamics for which the rules do not account for.
 It is not uncommon for the family dynamics to be complicated by multiple marriages, divorces, children and stepchildren, and unmarried couples.

 These modern family relationships can be overlooked where there is no Will.
 Under the intestacy rules, only direct family can inherit.
-Important people in your life (for example step children and unmarried partners) could be ignored when your estate is distributed if you die without a valid Will.
+Important people in your life (for example step children and unmarried partners) could be excluded when your estate is distributed if you die without a valid Will.

 Likewise, estranged family members, who you may not wish to benefit, could benefit from your estate.